renatabiniek/moodbox/README.md

 Thank you to:

-* Tutor support at the Code Institute, especially Gemma Sayers for her patience and human approach.
+* Tutors at the Code Institute, their support was priceless
-*
+* My mentor Guido Cecilio for continous help and advice
-*
+* Joanna Górska for her webinar on Code Validation

 ### Disclaimer

-*This program has been created for educational purposes only, as part of Code Institute’s Portfolio Project.*
+*This program has been created for educational purposes only, as part of Code Institute’s Portfolio Project Full-Stack Toolkit.
+The requirements are to build a full-stack site based on business logic used to control a centrally-owned dataset.

 [Back to top](#Table-of-Contents)